About the artist

 PLEASE SEE ARTWORK BELOW

-The jjcountrylifeart website will endeavour to maintain a good selection of John Cyril Harrison (also known as J.C.Harrison) pictures as we constantly look to purchase his work. ( The following biography was originally written by jjcountrylifeart but has been largely copied by several other online galleries)
+The jjcountrylifeart website will endeavour to maintain a good selection of John Cyril Harrison (also known as J.C.Harrison) pictures as we constantly look to purchase his work. ( The following biography was originally written by jjcountrylifeart.
+However several other online galleries have chosen to copy it).

 As a young boy John Cyril Harrison showed an outstanding gift for drawing and his later sketch books reveal a rare talent for accurate observation and draughtsmanship.
 In fact Ron Digby, a highly respected contemporary bird artist, said that he considered John Cyril Harrison to be the finest draughtsman of all the British bird painters, both past and present.